pamapa/callblocker/README.md

   - number blocking using blacklists and avoid blocking, if number is in whitelist
   - number has to be in whitelist, all other numbers are blocked
 - different kind of ways to verify incoming calls
-  - support of online spam check sites, for spam verification
   - user maintained offline blacklist
   - extern maintained offline blacklists (downloaded from the Internet and stored offline)
+  - support of online spam check sites, for spam verification
+- import your addressbook as whitelist or blacklist
+- using whitelists and blacklists as offline lookup for caller name
 - support of online lookup sites, to find out who is calling
-- import your addressbook as whitelist or blacklist and caller lookup
 - nice web interface